Michael: How Depression Changes our Thinking

 Student life tends to be hectic, with lots going on.
-If you are living in shared accommodation, it can tend to be noisy, and it can be difficult to avoid being distracted by others.
+If you are living in shared accommodation, it can be noisy, and difficult to avoid distraction from others.
 Likewise, if you are living on your own, feeling isolated or detached from others can also be problematic.

 Problems with concentration will affect most students at one time or another, but depressed or anxious thinking habits set up a kind of internal ‘noise’ that can cause these problems to become intense or chronic.
 Take a look at the pages in the Making Changes and Self-Support for more information.